Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_IGNORE_CONTENT_LENGTH.md

 }
 ~~~

-# AVAILABILITY
+# HISTORY

-Added in 7.14.1.
 Support for FTP added in 7.46.0.

+# NOTES

-This option is not working
-for HTTP when libcurl is built to use the hyper backend.
+This option is not working for HTTP when libcurl is built to use the hyper
+backend.

+# %AVAILABILITY%

 # RETURN VALUE